The question most marketers face: How to get more leads?

 Take a look at how Nottingham Digital Summit does it:

-Pro tip: Run an A/B testing campaign to see what works best for you: having a video, moving up customer testimonials or experiment with any other hypothesis.
+Pro tip: Run an A/B testing campaign to see what works best for you: having a video, moving up customer testimonials, or experimenting with any other hypothesis.
 The tools that you can use for A/B testing:

 A SaaS landing page conveys the key idea of a product without overwhelming readers with too much copy.
 The ultimate goal is to persuade a user to book a demo or sign up for a free trial.

-This is one of the demo landing pages we at Liana Technologies use:
+This is one of the demo landing pages we at Liana Technologies used: